Architecture & Landscape

 In most post-socialist countries public housing estates were centrally planned, soviet norms regulated everything and the usage of big prefab panels was mandatory during the two fifteen-year long mass housing period, between 1960 and 1990.
 As consequence, experiments and actual values are more related to urban scale, to urban form, to open space than residential building technology or architecture.
 The presentation focuses on Budapest’s case studies analysing the urban design of several housing estates, their contemporary conditions, and the chance for renewal.

 Day 5: DYNAMIC SYSTEMS FOR 20ᵗʰ CENTURY HERITAGE ENERGY RETROFITS

-For this Summer School « Architecture of the 20th century, project material for the sustainable city of the 21st century », it will be a question of presenting the results of the study carried out on the model-innovation of the residence la Salamandre de Villeneuve-d’Ascq.
+As part of this Summer School « Architecture & Landscape: For a Sustainable 21ˢᵗ Century Built from the 20ᵗʰ Century Heritage », you will be introduced to the results of the study carried out on the Innovation Models of the residence la Salamandre in Villeneuve d’Ascq.

 The idea is to demonstrate the importance of taking into account, on a case-by-case basis, occupancy variables, and inhabitants’ energy behavior, in the formulation of scenarios (or hypotheses) for energy rehabilitation intervention.